cygnusx-1-org/continuum/FAQ.md

 There can be issues with `Android System Webview`.
 See [Common errors](/SETUP.md#common-errors) in [SETUP.md](/SETUP.md).

-There is a known issue with the `Reddit` API that prevents logging in when the language if the language is anything other than `English`.
-You need to set the language of your Reddit account to `English`.
+There is a known issue with the `Reddit` login JavaScript.
+It was discovered by wchill.
+It prevents logging in when the language if the language is anything other than `English`.
+So you need to set the language of your `Reddit` account to `English`.

+I have implemented a hack to workaround the issue in `8.1.4.5`, but it has a few issues.

+1. It could break at anytime if `Reddit` rewrites their JavaScript.
+2. The hack only works in the WebView not Chrome, Brave or Firefox.

+## How to change the Reddit account interface language
 1. Go to https://old.reddit.com/prefs/
 2. Change the `interface language`